Michael Platt (financier): Personal life

-In 2010, he moved from London to Geneva, Switzerland to avoid increased regulation and for "better staffing options".
-In 2014, it was reported that he had relocated to Jersey, along with his hedge fund, which was moving from nearby Guernsey, for tax purposes.
+In 2010, he moved from London to Geneva, Switzerland to avoid increased regulation.
+In 2014, it was reported that he had relocated to Jersey, along with his hedge fund, which was moving from nearby Guernsey, for tax purposes and "better staffing options".

 He is a notable art collector having built a contemporary art collection not by shopping for pictures, but by commissioning them from well-known artists.
 He has a private showroom in the crypt of a deconsecrated church at One Marylebone, which displays a selection of art by, among others, taxidermist Polly Morgan, the Turner Prize-winning sculptor and installation artist Keith Tyson and Reece Jones "an artist who works mainly in charcoal".

 Platt appeared as himself on Showtime's series Billions in episode 1, Season 3.

-In December 2019 Platt was ridiculed by CNBC after a video went viral in which Platt told a taxi driver that he was the highest earning person in finance.